-9. Special Education Projects (Special Education Placement)

-Teacher candidates completing their special education placement will complete three projects to enhance their professional development as a special education educator.
+- 8. Special Education Tasks (This refers only to those TCs in their Special Education Placement) Teacher candidates completing their special education placement will complete two professional tasks to enhance their professional development as a special education educator.

-- Progress Monitoring Project
+- Progress Monitoring

-- Accommodation Project

-- IEP Project
+- IEP Writing